NickCorcoran/Docs/openshift-security-considerations.md

 - Audit logs - 13 months

 We are currently working on Azure AD integration (via KeyCloak) and user role mapping based on OpenShift namespace access.
+This activity has paused for the time being but will be re-started in the new year.

 **Uptime.com**